Good to know

 A men’s-only mountaineering boot, the Garmont Pinnacle GTX reasonably runs true to size.
 It is offered in regular sizes and standard width.
 The brand engineers used their Alpine fit last to create a snug fit while keeping a spacious toe box.
 Allowing users to customize the fit is the boot’s lace-up closure.

 The Garmont Pinnacle GTX employs the Vibram Titus outsole.
 It has aggressive and multidirectional lugs which provide traction on most types of terrain.
-These cleats are widely spaced to prevent muck accumulation.
+These boots are widely spaced to prevent muck accumulation.
 Also, the toe and heel areas are designed with more ground contact to assist in steep slopes while the heel brake helps secure foothold on descents.

 This mid-cut mountaineering boot features the Pinnacle component set.
 It consists of a dual-density PU injected midsole for lightweight and durable cushioning.
 A PU crampon insert is placed at the heel.
 The boot also comes with an X-lite Frameflex Fiberglass, a full-length lightweight frame supports the rear and midfoot when carrying heavy loads.
 This set incorporated an extra microporous layer (2.5 mm) to optimize comfort.